 I’m a sucker for cats, it doesn’t matter what they look like.
 But I will say, I often stop dead in my tracks when I feast my eyes on a Russian Blue cat.
 Those eyes, that coat, I’m done!
 It’s hard to look at one of these blue kitties and not admire their infinite beauty.
 And when it comes to Teeny Dina, she is worthy of all the admiration she gets.
-And the best part about her second chance at life, is that now she’s found her purpose and calling—to be the belle of the ball and the light of her humans’ lives.
+And the best part about her new chapter of life is that now she’s found her purpose and calling—to be the belle of the ball and the light of her humans’ lives.

 Dina is a retired show cat, and although things didn’t work out so well for her on the cat show circuit, she’s earned herself two dedicated forever fans in the form of her humans who want nothing more than to see her shine every single day.
 And boy, does she shine!
 Thankfully for Dina, her original owners knew the right thing to do was to find a family for her where she could be loved and spoiled and get to spend her days in peace and quiet at home.